evanfordebarden/evanfordebarden/README.md

 Along the way, I've spent years writing and acting on the comedy stages of NYC.

-I'm am always picking up new skills and interests, which means many a wikipedia wormhole or stackoverflow deep dive.
+I am always picking up new skills and interests, which means many a wikipedia wormhole or stackoverflow deep dive.

 You might catch me riding my bike around the streets of New York, but a surefire way to get a hold of me is to drop a line.